Lloyd Linkiewich, R.E.T., PMP

-“The combination of Alberta’s recession and government cutbacks have contributed to a regression in Alberta’s potential to lead the country in technical advances,” Lloyd says.
-“As we transition from an energy-based history to a greener future, we must continue to look at new options like transportation, artificial intelligence and less reliance on fossil fuels for jobs.”
+“The combination of Alberta’s recession, a global pandemic and government cutbacks have contributed to a regression in Alberta’s potential to lead the country in technical advances,” Lloyd says.
+“As we transition from an energy-based history to a greener future, we must continue to look at new options like transportation, artificial intelligence and less reliance on carbon fuels for jobs.”

-Lloyd knows the influence ASET can use to bring about these important transitions.
-“We as the ASET team must get behind the drive to bolster the talented individuals that we have in this province to become the Canadian leaders in technological advancements,” Lloyd holds.
+“We as the ASET team must get behind the drive to bolster the talented individuals that we have in this province to become the Canadian leaders in technological advancements,” he says.

 “With these challenges taken into consideration, ASET must re-ignite Alberta’s passion for leading Canada’s innovation in technology.”